 For example, my favorite opens in a new windowPush-Pull Workout gets seriously amplified when it’s done wearing a weighted vest.
 The main thing you’ll notice is that your core, lower back, and inspiratory and expiratory muscles have to work way harder at the same time as all the other muscles you’re specifically working on.
 This gives you an added fitness boost by challenging your small postural and core muscles.

 It’s important to use caution when you try something new, and using a weighted vest is no exception.

-One common issue with some weighted vests (especially the heavy ones) is that they can place a large amount of pressure on your upper back and shoulders, and for very long walks or upper body movements such pull-ups or push-ups, this can cause muscle stiffness, tightness, and even knots in the neck and upper back.
+One common issue with some weighted vests (especially the heavy ones) is that they can place a large amount of pressure on your upper back and shoulders, and for very long walks or upper body movements such opens in a new windowpull-ups or opens in a new windowpush-ups>, this can cause muscle stiffness, tightness, and even knots in the neck and upper back.
 The movement of the vest can also cause skin chafing and even joint injuries.

 If you use a weighted vest for very intense workouts, you may feel like your breathing is constricted.
 You may also feel like you’re overheating due to the heavy, non-breathable materials (like nylon and neoprene) often used in the construction of the vests.
 This means you need to hydrate more or be prepared to take more breaks.

 Ultimately, using a weighted vest in your movement routines can be a great way to amp up the difficulty of your workout.
 Just make sure you take it easy, take your time, and always listen to your body!